marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

 We read the authenticated token using our own `GoogleSecret`-class (`self.authenticated_credentials_secret.read()`).
 This gives us a JSON (i.e. the secret is stored as a Google Secret) that we then pass to the `Credentials.from_authorized_user_info` to get the credentials.

 That little `auth_drive` will be reused all over.
-Just you wait.
+Just wait.

 ## Create a folder for the report

 Let's now create a folder for the report.
 I'm going to first put it in a shared folder called `Generated reports` or something and secondly put the `Generated reports` folder on a shared drive.
 This allows me to control access to the files and folders easily.

-First create a shared drive (if you want to) and then create a `Reports`-folder.
+First, create a shared drive (if you want to) and then create a `Reports`-folder.
 And then a `Generated Reports` folder in it.
 By "create" I mean manually, by going to [Google Drive](http://drive.google.com/) and clicking.
 Done?
 Ok - great.

 You will need to give access to the account(s) that is going to run this to the `Reports`-folder.
 They will need `Content manager`-role.